mirakc/performance-comparison/docker/README.md

 ```

 The `UPSTREAM_IPADDR` environment variables defines an IP address of an upstream
-Mirakurun-compatible server which provides TS streams for performance measurements.
+Mirakurun-compatible server which is listening on `40772` TCP port and provides
+TS streams for performance measurements.

 Create containers, and start them in the background: